ambengers/laravel-query-filter/README.md

 ## Search

-This package allows you to define the columns that are searchable.
+This package also allows you to define the columns that are searchable.
 By default, when you generate a filter class with `make:query-filter` command, the class will contain a `$searchableColumns` array.
 Then, list the searchable columns of your model in this array.

 ```php